-My aim is to make this an exciting part of your ceremony preparations.
+The aim is to make this an exciting part of your ceremony preparations.

-We will start with how you have imagined your ceremony will be:
+Start with how you have imagined your ceremony will be:

 Is this something you have already planned in detail, or do you have a more vague idea of what it will all look like?
 Do you have ideas about the tone, wishing for a fun, relaxed, informal or festival feel?
 A more traditional feel?
 Or a combination: relaxed and informal but with enough gravitas to acknowledge the genuine awesomeness of your commitment to each other?

-We will go on to talk about the details of your ceremony.
+Talk through the details of your ceremony.

 Weddings, partnerships and renewing vows may all include the following, and more.

 Music: Do you already know what music you would like to be played at the beginning and ending of your ceremony?
 Or possibly during, too.
 Have you decided to have musicians playing live, or to play recorded music?
 You may also like to think about including a song for all your guests to sing together.

 Guest contributions: As we move through your ceremony there will be several places where it will be appropriate for a guest or guests to play a part.
 The most obvious is to have people to come forward to share a reading (your choice or, if you are very brave/trusting - their choice) You can choose readings that you really like.
 You can have solemn and wise, wacky and funny, outrageous and unusual (or indeed more usual) quotes from books or films.
 Or lyrics from a song.
 You are allowed religious readings if you like them.
 You will choose which of your family and friends to read for you.

 [Hint: most people are delighted and honoured to be asked, even if they are a bit nervous]

 Some guests might like to make a small speech in one of these places or you may have someone who would like to perform a piece of live music.